• Home

 • Double Taxation: C Corps are subject to double taxation—once on corporate profits and again when profits are distributed to shareholders as dividends.

-• Complex and Expensive to Maintain: C Corps must follow strict corporate formalities, including holding board meetings, maintaining records, and filing regular reports.
+• Complex and Expensive to Maintain: C Corps must adhere to strict corporate formalities, including holding board meetings, maintaining accurate records, and filing regular reports.

 • More Tax Complexity: The tax structure of C Corps can be more complex, with additional layers of corporate taxation.